Strange visitors - the significance of the magi

 The magi were clearly very important to Matthew.
 They are also very important to us.
 They remind us that the message of Jesus cannot be constrained within ethnic, national, or cultural boundaries.
 It is universal in its impact.
 It reaches out to all, including those who might seem far from 'acceptable' according to our expectations.
 They are also a reminder of how God can reveal himself to people through their own cultural experiences and practices.

 Finally, they declare a radical new kind of kingship.
 The gifts speak of messianic royalty – but refer to a child who becomes a political refugee, homeless and hunted by a tyrannical ruler.
 This confronts and challenges earthly power, comfortable expectations, and the status quo.
-In 2021, as always, the magi make an unexpected, disturbing, and unsettling contribution to the nativity play.
+As always, the magi make an unexpected, disturbing, and unsettling contribution to the nativity play.

 Martyn Whittock is an evangelical and a Licensed Lay Minister in the Church of England.
 As an historian and author, or co-author, of fifty-four books, his work covers a wide range of historical and theological themes.
 In addition, as a commentator and columnist, he has written for a number of print and online news platforms; has been interviewed on radio shows exploring the interaction of faith and politics; and appeared on Sky News discussing political events in the USA.
 His most recent books include: Trump and the Puritans (2020), The Secret History of Soviet Russia's Police State (2020), Daughters of Eve (2021), The End Times, Again?
 (2021) and The Story of the Cross (2021).
 The role and the significance of the magi is explored (alongside other New Testament evidence) in: Jesus the Unauthorized Biography (2021), co-written with his youngest daughter.